-The IRCA is responsible for, and oversees all new transportation projects in development, as well as handling all development, maintenance and service surrounding the pre-existing road system.
+The IRCA is responsible for, and oversees all new transportation projects in development, as well as handling all development, maintenance and service of the road system.

 The country’s road system is split into highways, municipal roads, general trails, and private roads.
 Using this system, highways and municipal roads form a natural, contiguous road system, connecting the developed areas of the island.